 How can I boost my energy with Parkinson's?

-Boosting energy in Parkinson's patients can be achieved through lifestyle modifications such as exercising regularly, maintaining a healthy diet and getting adequate rest.
+Boosting energy in Parkinson's patients can be achieved through lifestyle modifications such as exercising regularly, maintaining a healthy diet, sleep-disordered breathing, and getting adequate rest.
 Additionally, some medications may also help improve energy levels.
 Talk to your doctor about treatments or therapies that could help boost your energy.

 Does lack of sleep make Parkinson's worse?